ropensci/GSODR/cran-comments.md

 ## Comments for the CRAN team

-I realise that the last release was four days ago, however, I found a few more bugs in the code that could cause some nasty surprises with `NA` values for end users, so I've elected to release a new patch release.
+I realise that the last release was last week, however, I found a few more bugs in the code that could cause some surprises with `NA` values for end users, so I've elected to release a new patch release.

 ## Test environments
 * GitHub Actions (ubuntu-latest): release, devel